Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 ## Unhandled errors

-While you can properly report any exceptions in the current error list using a `try/catch` in each action, there maybe still unhandled exceptions raised by the ASP.NET Core middleware.
-If you also want to report them in the standardized way through an error list, then Xomega Framework provides a special `ErrorController` for that, which you can register as the global exception handler in your startup class, as follows.
+While you can properly report any exceptions in the current error list using a `try/catch` in each action, there may be still unhandled exceptions raised by the ASP.NET Core middleware.
+If you also want to report them in a standardized way through an error list, then Xomega Framework provides a special `ErrorController` for that, which you can register as the global exception handler in your startup class, as follows.

 ```cs
 public void Configure(IApplicationBuilder app)